Skip to main content

 Warning

-In FHIR GraphQL, the search parameter names use snake_case instead of the kebab-case commonly used in the FHIR REST API.
+When using FHIR GraphQL, you must still use FHIR search parameters; however, the search parameter names use snake_case instead of the kebab-case commonly used in the FHIR REST API.

 To search for a list of Patient resources with a specific name and city: